nbertagnolli/nbertagnolli.github.io/_posts/2016-05-23-Bayes_Nets.md

 &= .184
 \end{align}

-This is useful but the real power of the Bayesian network comes from being able to reason about the whole model, and the effects that different variable observations have on eachother.
+This is useful but the real power of the Bayesian network comes from being able to reason about the whole model, and the effects that different variable observations have on each other.
 In order to perform this inference we'll need three operations, variable observation, marginalization, and factor products.

 Observing a variable is a simple operation where we just ignore all unobserved aspects of that variable.
-This translates into deleteing all rows of a cpt where that observation is not true.
+This translates into deleting all rows of a CPT where that observation is not true.

 <figure class="half">
 	<img src="/assets/Bayes_Nets/figure_02.png">